hcschuetz/polyhedron-star/README.md

 But it turned out to converge quite fast on my examples (< 30ms on a not-so-new and non-high-end laptop).

-More remarks:
+#### Expected Number Of Edges

+The provided edges must form a triangulation of the folded polyhedron.
+In other words, the folded polyhedron must have triangular faces.
+(Essentially this is because triangles are the only polygons whose shapes are fully determined by the edge lengths.)

+If you want to build a polyhedron with faces having $n>3$ edges, you must add $n-3$ (non-intersecting) diagonals to these faces.
+The bending angles of these extra edges should be 0° in the solution.

+Without this extra "stiffening" the polyhedron geometry is underspecified.
+Think of a cube where only the 12 (identical) edge lengths are given.
+Since the angles at the vertices are not yet fixed, there are lots of solutions for the constraint problem, for example any rhombic hexahedron with the given edge length.
+Diagonal stiffeners are needed to enforce the 90° angles between the cube edges.

+More generally, let $v$, $e$, and $f$ be the number of vertices, edges, and faces of the polyhedron.
+If all faces are triangular, each face is adjacent to 3 edges and of course each edge is adjacent to 2 faces.
+So we have
+$$3f = 2e$$
+Together with Euler's formula
+$$v + f = e + 2$$
+we can derive the number of edges as
+$$e = 3(v - 2)$$

+So for example any triangulated polyhedron with 12 vertices must have 30 edges.
+Or a cube (8 vertices) must have $2(8-2) = 18$ edges.
+This fits with the 12 "normal" cube edges plus one diagonal in each of the 6 faces of the cube.

-- The edge lengths do not uniquely determine the polyhedron geometry.
+But even with the stiffening the edge lengths do not uniquely determine the polyhedron geometry.
 In particular, the mirror image of a polyhedron has the same edge lengths.
 Or think of a regular icosahedron with one vertex pushed inward to make it concave.
-This is the reason why some initial edge angles are needed.
+This is the reason why some rough initial edge angles are needed to let the solver converge towards a particular solution.

-- The position and attitude of the polyhedron in 3D space is not determined by our constraints.
+The position and attitude of the polyhedron in 3D space is not determined by our constraints.
-  But this is not a problem since we are only interested in the "internal" geometry.
+But this is not a problem since we are only interested in the "internal" geometry of the rigid body.
 Actually leaving the degrees of freedom for position and attitude unconstrained speeds up convergence.

+This consideration leads us to the required number of edges in a different way:
+Each vertex position has 3 coordinates.
+That gives the constraint solver $3v$ degrees of freedom.
+From that we subtract 3 degrees of freedom since we don't care about the position and 3 more degrees for the attitude (pitch, yaw and roll).
+That leaves us with $3v - 6$ degrees of freedom, which require the same number of constraints, that is, edge lengths.

 ## Limitations

-For the time being the code does not explicitly check for correct/consistent input.
-So you have to take care of this by yourself.
+The application checks the input for certain correctness/consistency conditions, but you have to take care of other conditions by yourself.
-For example:
-- The JSON5 input must be syntactically correct and also have the appropriate structure
-  (which is not yet documented, but should be clear from the examples).
-- The initial polygon (connecting the star tips) should be closed.
+In particular:
-- The edges you provide should not intersect.
+- The edges you provide must not intersect.
-- Let $v$ be the number of polyhedron vertices
-  (one for each star gap plus one more vertex where all the jag tips meet).
-  Then there should be $3(v-2)$ edges defining $2(v-2)$ triangular polygon faces.
-- The constraint system given by the edge lengths should be solvable.

-Text output is currently written to the browser console, not to the web page.
+  (But intersecting edges frequently lead to runaway loops, which are reported.)
+- For "autobend" the edges must form a triangulation of the polyhedron.
+  - The total number of edges is actually checked against the expected number of edges of a fully triangulated polyhedron.
+    Warnings about an inconsistency here are helpful but the absence of such a warning does not completely ensure a triangulation.
+  - If you provide correct bending angles in the input, autobend typically usually does not change them by a significant amount.
+    In this case you can ignore a warning about an unexpected number of edges.